ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Mac_Installation_And_Usage_README.md

 5. This connects VSCode to your container, allowing you to work inside of it.
 6. To verify that the connection was successful, open a terminal and the user will look similar to `root@24aef0be3792:~#`.
 The characters after `root@` will be the ID of the container.

+You have now successfully created and entered a container for your course in VSCode!